MinimallyCorrect/TickProfiler/README.md

 A small mod for servers to assist with finding which TileEntities(machines) and Entities are being slow.

 Copyright &copy; 2012, nallar <rallan.pcl+tp@gmail.com>
-TickProfiler is licensed under the [N Open License, Version 1][License]
+TickProfiler is licensed under the MIT license

 Download
 -----